Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Business term loan

 With term loans, you’ll have your pick of short-term business loans or long-term business loans.
-Business term loans offer a lump sum amount – typically from $5,000 to $2 million – that you repay in fixed, monthly installments.
+Business term loans offer a lump sum amount — typically from $5,000 to $2 million — that you repay in fixed monthly installments.
 They’re available through banks, credit unions and online lenders.
-Term loans offer flexible repayment terms from 18 months to 10 years, with rates starting at around 6% for the best credit borrowers.
+Term loans offer flexible repayment terms with average loan terms ranging from 18 months to 10 years, with rates starting at around 7% for the best credit borrowers.

-To qualify, you typically need a credit score of 680+, at least a year in business and minimum of $50,000 in annual revenue.
-But eligibility requirements vary by the lender and the amount of money you want to borrow.
+To qualify, you typically need a credit score of 680+, at least a year in business and a minimum of $10,000 in monthly revenue.
+But eligibility requirements vary by lender and the amount you want to borrow.
 Online lenders tend to have more relaxed requirements and faster funding than banks.
 Compare your options:

 Product USFBL Finder Score Min.
 Amount Max.
 Amount APR Requirements